ananymoos1/ananymoos1/readme.md

+# Eshan5643

-# ananymoos
+# info:
-i'm a full stack developer
+- i develop in web (html, css, js), lua, and a little bit of python